-It’s a rough life being a food blogger.
+It’s a rough life being a food blogger sometimes.

-The first time I made them, I used canned chipotle chiles in adobo sauce, but this time I decided to try using my McCormick Gourmet Chipotle Chile Pepper.
-It worked great!
+The first time I made these eggs, I used canned chipotle chiles in adobo sauce, but this time I decided to try using powdered chipotle chile pepper and it worked great!

 I have been chosen by McCormick to participate in the McCormick Real Gourmets program.
 I have been paid by them and I received a big box full of McCormick Gourmet spices.
 I have been using McCormick Gourmet for years, and am thrilled for the opportunity to explore more of their spices and blends.
 I used McCormick Gourmet Chipotle Chile Pepper, garlic powder, and smoked paprika to create this deviled egg recipe.

 A delicious twist on traditional deviled eggs, these smoky chipotle bacon deviled eggs are packed with flavor!